-Date of incorporation or registration (if applicable) Registr ation number Place of incorporation or registration (if applicable) Current registered office address (if applicable) Date of establishment (if unincorporated/unregistered) legal jurisdiction (if unincorporated /unregistered) Type of trust/foundation/company Is it a trading entity Yes No Dearer shares currently in issue?
-If no, can bear Yes 🗌 No er shares be issued?
-To be completed for all applicants for business Nature of activities or purpose and intended nature of business relationship (please provide full description):
+Date of incorporation or registration (if applicable) Registr ation number Place of incorporation or registration (if applicable) Current registered office address (if applicable) Date of establishment (if unincorporated/unregistered) risdiction corporated stered) Type of trust/foundation/company Is it a trading entity Yes No Are bearer shares currently in issue?
+If no, can bearer shares be issued?
+Yes No To be completed for all applicants for business Nature of activities or purpose and intended nature of business relationship (please provide full description):